Iridescent-Coalescence/ahoy/README.md

    <h1>Thank you to all of the incredible people who are offering this treasure trove of information!</h1>
     <ul>
       <h3>Almost all of the instructors / creators I have linked here can be found on Youtube or Udemy and their courses are either free or less than $15 per course -- (find a coupon code for Udemy!)<h3>
       <h3>Thank you to everyone who writes free informational articles!
-There are so many of you that I have bookmarked, and so many That I wish I had!
+There are so many that I have bookmarked, and so many that I wish I had!
 Thank You!</h3>
       <h3>Also, big shoutout to Google for maintaining such great engines (Both Search, and V8!).
 Without search I would not have found even half of this amazing content.
 Thank You!</h3>
     </ul>
 <hr>